Kalpeshbonde/MediBridge/README.md

 ## 🔍 Overview

-**MediBridge** is a full-stack, role-based appointment booking system designed for hospitals, clinics, and independent practitioners.
-It features secure authentication and access control for **patients** and **doctors**, enabling seamless self-service workflows.
+**MediBridge** is a full-stack appointment booking system built for clinics and independent practitioners.
+Patients can find doctors and book appointments, while doctors manage their profiles and schedules directly from their dashboard.

 ### 👤 Patient Features
-- Secure patient registration and login
+- Secure registration and login
-- Book, view, and cancel appointments with doctors
+- Book, view, and cancel appointments
-- View appointment history and manage profile
+- Appointment history and profile management

 ### 🩺 Doctor Features
-- Login and access personal doctor dashboard
+- Doctor onboarding from a patient account
-- View upcoming appointments and earnings
+- Doctor dashboard with upcoming appointments
-- Manage and update profile information
+- Update profile, availability, and fees

-## 🤖 New!
-CareMate Chatbot Integration
+## 🤖 CareMate Chatbot

-MediBridge now includes **CareMate**, an AI-powered chatbot integrated into the homepage to:
-- Assist users with appointment booking guidance
-- Answer common patient and doctor queries
-- Improve overall user experience with instant support
+**CareMate** provides instant guidance for booking and general health FAQs.
+It is powered by Google Gemini and runs from the backend API.

 ---